-- 1. When vegetation and its growing media is intended as either ballast or overburden on any membrane roof assembly, the Design Authority must, in addition to calculating the Specified Wind Loads for the roof assembly, determine the Specified Wind Loads for the Vegetated Roof Systems (VRS), and the dimensions of the roof zones, using the WIND-MVRA online calculator tool or, in the alternative, another method that is its equal or superior.
-Note that this online resource applies only to buildings described on the Wind-RCI website at "low rise" and of moderate height (limited to 20 m or 65 feet).
-Securement methods and details of a VRS are the responsibility of the Design Authority. - 2.
-VRSs that are not modular, and VRSs on buildings that do not conform to the parameter of the Wind-VRA calculator, must be engineered to resist Specified Wind Loads. - 3.
-Roof assemblies designed as PMRAs or MPMRAs that utilize gravel ballast must be designed for adequate securement using - a. the RGC ballast guide (see 3.3.2 Ballasted Roof Assemblies, and 12.1 Protected and Modified Protected Membrane Roof Assemblies). - b. the DOW 508.2 Ballast Design Guide for PMR Systems. - c. custom-engineered systems (for pavers or other overburdens). - 4.
+1. When vegetation and its growing media is intended as either ballast or overburden on any membrane roof assembly, the Design Authority must, in addition to calculating the Specified Wind Loads for the roof assembly, determine the Specified Wind Loads for the Vegetated Roof Systems (VRS), and the dimensions of the roof zones, using the WIND-MVRA online calculator tool or, in the alternative, another method that is its equal or superior.
+Note that this online resource applies only to buildings described on the Wind-RCI website at "low rise" and of moderate height (limited to 20 m or 65 feet) with a waterproofing assembly.
+Designing appropriate securement of a VRS on roofs taller than 20 m (65') or with slopes greater than 2:12 must be undertaken by a licensed design professional using current wind engineering practices, and must be acceptable to the Authority Having Jurisdiction (AHJ).
+Securement methods and details of a VRS, regardless of building height and roof slope, are the responsibility of the Design Authority.

+- 2. VRSs that are not modular, and VRSs on buildings that do not conform to the parameter of the Wind-VRA calculator, must be engineered to resist Specified Wind Loads. - 3.
+Roof assemblies designed as PMRAs or MPMRAs that utilize gravel ballast must be designed for adequate securement by - 1. calculating the Specified Wind Loads for the roof assembly. - 2. selecting the appropriate ballast using - 1. the RGC ballast guide (see 3.3.2 Ballasted Roof Assemblies, and 12.1 Protected and Modified Protected Membrane Roof Assemblies). - 2. the DOW 508.2 Ballast Design Guide for PMR Systems. - 3. a custom-engineered system. - 4.
 When pavers are selected as ballast for a PMRA or MPMRA, the Design Authority is responsible for determining the support and placement of pavers to resist wind uplift. - 5.
 Modified Protected Membrane Roof Assemblies (MPMRAs) must be designed for wind resistance following the requirements for PMRAs and conventionally insulated roof assemblies. - 6.
 The Design Authority is responsible for determining the proper securement of any overburden intended for placement on top of the roof platform.
 For design, material and installation standards pertaining to roofs as platforms, refer in this Manual to 14 The ROOF as a PLATFORM.